canonical/charmed-magma-orchestrator/CONTRIBUTING.md

 ```

 ## Building and publishing using charmcraft
-Building and publishing charms is done using charmcraft (official documentatio
+Building and publishing charms is done using charmcraft (official documentation
 [here](https://juju.is/docs/sdk/publishing)).
 You can install charmcraft using `snap`:

 ```bash